HorizonFrontier/HF-brand-assets/README.md

 **Compliance:** ISO 9001:2015 / HFR-IMS

 ## 1. Overview
-This repository serves as the central source of truth for Horizon Frontier (HFR) corporate identity assets.
+This repository serves as the central source of truth for Horizon Frontier corporate identity assets.
 It ensures consistency, technical rigor, and version control across all digital and print communications.

 ## 2. Directory Structure
 *   **/assets**: Host for static images (Logos, Icons). accessible via GitHub Pages.